 This can of course occur during the late stages of the disease but I have seen instances where caregivers began 24 hour care prior to that.

-The symptoms of late stage dementia are generally:
+The symptoms of late stage / advanced dementia are generally:

 - inability to communicate at all or to be understood